Do you need to create attractive graphics for online use or print projects? DesignCap, an online design software, will get the tasks done quickly.

 After choosing download, I was offered various size and format options.
 For my poster, I was able to download in JPG format, at a maximum size of 4959 x 7015 px i.e. A2 size.

 Of note, DesignCap isn’t completely free.
 By signing up for a FREE membership, you are entitled to five design saves and limited stock photography/icon usage.
-To download in high resolution i.e. for professional printing, and to enjoy access to the full library of resources, you need to sign up for the BASIC or PRO package.
+However, you can only download in a few sizes.
+Image uploads are also limited to no more than five.

 DesignCap Review: Strengths and Limitations